-5.2.3.6 Service information notices
+5.2.4.11 Service information notices

-A doctor may display at the exterior of his office a service information notice bearing the fee schedules and the medical services provided by him.
-The service information notice must comply with the guidelines set out in Appendix C.
+A doctor may display at the exterior of his office a service information notice which conforms with the provisions in section 5.2 of this Code governing "Principles and rules of good communication and information dissemination".

+A service information notice must comply with the guidelines set out in Appendix C and may only carry the information which is permitted in Appendix H in respect of service information notices.

-5.2.3.7 Doctors directories
+5.2.4.12 Doctors directories